Bayesian Quantification of Observability and Equation of State of Twin Stars: Methodology

 is met.
 If the $\Delta \varepsilon / \varepsilon_t$ is small enough to satisfy the condition, then there will be a hybrid star on the first branch, so we place the EOS in the Both category.
 If the condition is not satisfied, then the appearance of QM immediately destabilizes the star, and we place the EOS in the Disconnected category.
 If no second branch is found, then we check if the densities reached before the NS becomes unstable were above $\rho_t$.
 If it was, then QM was present so the EOS is put in the Connected category.
 If no QM appeared, then the EOS is categorized as Absent.

 As the MR curve is calculated, we needed to determine how long, i.e. what size range of central pressures, was sufficient to determine that there exists a physical second branch.
-We solve the TOV equations at intervals of $1 \times 10^{-4}$ MeV/fm$^3$ in energy density and pressure.
+We solve the TOV equations at intervals of about 2.75 Mev/fm$^3$ in pressure.
 If the mass increases for only one or a few steps, especially if by only minuscule amounts, then it is hard to determine if $dM/dp_c$ is truly positive.
 Further, part of the goal of our research was measuring the observability of twin stars.
 If only a small range of central pressures exist on the second branch, then it is unlikely that any natural process could be so exact as to actually produce a twin star.
-The exact range needed, however, is unknown to us, so we examined three different possibilities to determine the effects of requiring a longer second branch. \begin{enumerate} \item Short: 50 TOV solutions with mass increasing with central pressure, corresponding to a range of 0.005 MeV/fm$^3$ \item Mid-length: 100 solutions, corresponding to a range of 0.01 MeV/fm$^3$ \item Long: 150 solutions, corresponding to a range of 0.015 MeV/fm$^3$ \end{enumerate}
+The exact range needed, however, is unknown to us, so we examined three different possibilities to determine the effects of requiring a longer second branch. \begin{enumerate} \item Short: 50 TOV solutions with mass increasing with central pressure, corresponding to a range of about 140 MeV/fm$^3$ \item Mid-length: 100 solutions, corresponding to a range of about 275 MeV/fm$^3$ \item Long: 150 solutions, corresponding to a range of about 415 MeV/fm$^3$ \end{enumerate} While we did not find this explicitly reported anywhere, Fig. 2 of Ref. \cite{Christian_2018} indicates a range of nearly 1000 MeV/fm$^3$ in the central pressure on the second branch.
+Visually, that graph appeared to have a longer second branch than many commonly shown MR-curves, so we allow for shorter third family branch.

+Each scenario (short, mid-length, and long) was conducted as an independent Bayesian analysis.
+The existence of a second branch in each scenario was then evaluated on whether it had the required range of central pressures.
+The Connected and Absent EOS are not categorized based on the length of a non-existent second branch.
+However, the Connected and Absent categories can be affected by this because what was determined as Both under a shorter requirement could now be classified as a Connected EOS under a longer requirement, and what was determined as a Disconnected EOS could now be classified as an Absent EOS.
+The goal of the three Bayesian analyses was to demonstrate the effects of differing this criterion of what constitutes a second branch.